Choate Celebrates 125Th Anniversary

-This month marks the 125th anniversary of Choate, Hall & Stewart LLP, one of the country's premier and most innovative law firms.

-BOSTON, MA, UNITED STATES, December 17, 2024 /EINPresswire / -- This month marks the 125th anniversary of Choate, Hall & Stewart LLP , one of the country's premier and most innovative law firms.
+(MENAFN- GlobeNewsWire - Nasdaq) BOSTON, Dec.
+17, 2024 (GLOBE NEWSWIRE) -- This month marks the 125th anniversary of Choate, Hall & Stewart LLP, one of the country's premier and most innovative law firms.
 We are proud of Choate's past, and even more excited about its future.

 We want to thank those who are most responsible for the Firm's success.
 First, to our clients, our gratitude for entrusting us with your important matters for 125 years and giving us the opportunity and privilege to contribute to your success.
 Second, thanks to our entire team at Choate and all our alumni.
 We have thrived by focusing on the delivery of an exceptional experience for our clients and the best and brightest talent which joins us, and creating a culture and community that inspires the highest energy and standards, relentless positivity, and a shared commitment to our clients and each other.